yeahml/yeahml/README.md

 The core implementation is as follows:

-1. Create `.tfrecords` for a training, validation, and test set
+1. Create `.tfrecords` for a training, validation, and test set (accepting pre-made tf dataset in progress)
 2. Write configuration files (json or yaml, see below)
   - for the main implementation (meta data, hyperparameters, etc)
   - for the hidden layers